slackapi/bolt-js/docs/_future/request_time_off_tutorial.md

 module.exports = { TimeOffWorkflow };
 ```

-To explore more about Workflows and dive into creating new ones, visit the guide [here](/bolt-js/future/workflows).
+To explore more about workflows and dive into creating new ones, visit the guide [here](/bolt-js/future/workflows).

 ---
-### Link Triggers {#link-triggers}
+### Link triggers {#link-triggers}

 All workflows are invoked by triggers.
-We used a Trigger Config file defined at `triggers/link-shortcut.json`, and a CLI command to initialize it for our app.
+We used a trigger config file defined at `triggers/link-shortcut.json`, and a CLI command to initialize it for our app.
 The next-gen platform supports many different kinds of triggers, and for this application, we use a simple [link trigger](https://api.slack.com/future/triggers/link).

 Try adding this URL as a bookmark to a channel or posting it in a message somewhere public!

-To learn more about Triggers and create new ones, visit the guide [here](/bolt-js/future/triggers).
+To learn more about triggers and create new ones, visit the guide [here](/bolt-js/future/triggers).

 ---
 ### Functions {#functions}

 Functions are building blocks of automation that accept inputs, perform some calculations, and provide outputs.
-Functions are added as steps in [Workflows](/bolt-js/future/workflows).
+Functions are added as steps in [workflows](/bolt-js/future/workflows).

 There are two types of functions: [built-in functions](/bolt-js/future/built-in-functions), which are Slack native actions defined in the Schema, such as sending messages, and [custom functions](/bolt-js/future/custom-functions), which are not built-in and are defined by the developer.

-In the Request Time Off application, we use one custom function, `ApprovalFunction`, which we passed into our Time Off Workflow as the second step after a requester submits time off information.
+In the Request Time Off application, we use one custom function, `ApprovalFunction`, which we passed into our Time Off workflow as the second step after a requester submits time off information.
 At this point, our custom function will take that information and then send it to the manager to approve or deny.

 Our `ApprovalFunction` is defined in `manifest/functions/approval.js`.
 Custom functions are defined using `DefineFunction`.
 ```js